-Friends, it is the advertiser who speaks to you, not the popularizing journalist: the growing tendency of advertisements to infiltrate places that were previously free from their annoying presence has become worrying.
-Advertisements were once "limited" to posters, newspapers, TV and radio commercials.
-With the change in media consumption habits, that market is heading towards a decline (slower for general interest radios, but equally inevitable) towards obsolescence.
+Friends, it is the advertiser who speaks to you, not the popularizing journalist: the growing tendency of advertisements to infiltrate places that in the past were free from their annoying presence has become worrying.
+Advertisements were once "limited" to commercial posters, newspapers, TV and radio.
+With the change in media consumption habits, that market is facing a decline (slower for generalist radio, but equally inevitable) towards obsolescence.

 2021 represented the overtaking of internet TV over broadcast TV.
 A symbol that ratifies only one trend: by now most of the audio and video contents we consume today are offered by websites or streaming services, which represent a cross between the possession of physical contents and the passive endurance of endless advertisements.
 But that won't be enough.

-Today, as mentioned, you can switch from one streaming service to another, enjoying a vast choice of content and, by paying a little extra, avoiding annoying ads.
-However, this abundance of offers is leading to a fragmentation of the market, similar to what happened in the music industry years ago (and thankfully ended, in that case).
+Today, as mentioned, you can switch from one streaming service to another, enjoying a vast choice of content and, by paying a small amount more, avoiding annoying advertising.
+However, this abundance of offers is leading to a fragmentation of the market, similar to what occurred in the music industry years ago (and fortunately ended, in that case).
 Only in Italy we have Discovery, Netflix, Disney+, Apple+, Paramount, Prime Video, TimVision, NowTV, Infinity and I'm certainly forgetting some.

 The result?
-With the proliferation of services it becomes increasingly difficult for the user to decide which one to choose.
-Not only that: users won't end up paying 30 fees, no matter how small, to keep 30 different streaming services going.
+With the proliferation of services, it becomes increasingly difficult for the user to decide which one to choose.
+Not only that: users will not pay 30 fees, no matter how small, to keep 30 different streaming services running.
 Many services are already experiencing revenue losses.
 And this produces a downward spiral, because there is a lack of resources to create new content.
-To deal with this situation, some are already trying to offer free or low-cost services, but with a small caveat: the "ubiquitous" advertising is back.
+To deal with this situation, some are already trying to offer free or low-cost services, but with a small precaution: "omnipresent" advertising is back.

 One stage that tastes like déjà vu, and that for this he will unleash a new war, the second of its kind.